chompskiecodes/cursor/GRANULAR_ARCHITECTURE.md

 - API key must have access to all relevant data.
 - Rate limits apply (60 req/min typical).
 - All times are UTC in API; convert as needed.

 ---

+## Cache Fallback Logic

+For all endpoints that check practitioner/location/date availability (including `/get-location-practitioners`, `/get-available-practitioners`, `/availability-checker`, `/find-next-available`, and all booking flows):

+- The backend first checks the cache for available slots.
+- If the cache is missing, expired, or marked as stale, the backend immediately queries Cliniko for live availability, updates the cache, and uses the fresh data for the response.
+- This fallback ensures that users never see stale or missing availability, and that bookings are always made against the true source of truth (Cliniko).

+---